top of page

 • 2 min read

-We must first think and do the unthinkibale or the undoable to prove this physicalistic perspective wrong, but then the question becomes, since you thought it or did it, do rules of reality allow you to do it?
+We must first think and do the unthinkable or the undoable to prove this physicalistic perspective wrong, but then the question becomes, since you thought it or did it, do rules of reality allow you to do it?

 Recent Posts